Duck-Dude/CodenameEngine-MUSL-port/README.md

 # Friday Night Funkin' - Codename Engine MUSL port

-# Please note my port is insanely poorly done
+# Please note my port is insanely poorly done and may not work on NVIDIA GPUS
 # Also this is only for Linux distros like Alpine Linux and Arch Linux